csdms/bmi-topography/README.md

 * SRTM GL1 (30m)
 * SRTM GL1 (Ellipsoidal)

-The *bmi-topography* library includes an API and CLI that accept the dataset type, a latitude-longiture bounding box, and the output file format.
+The library includes an API and a CLI that accept the dataset type, a latitude-longitude bounding box, and the output file format.
 Data are downloaded from OpenTopography and cached locally.
 The cache is checked before downloading new data.